chaincloud-dot-com/chaincloud-docs/source/api/basic-api.rst

         **Arguments**:
             * ``tx_hash`` *(optional)* *(str)* - from which tx_hash to retrieve txs.

-        .. note:: txs are ordered by tx_time in desc. if tx_hash is not provided, it means to retrieve the latest 20 txs. if provided, then returns 20 txs since this tx_hash.
+        .. note:: txs are ordered by tx_time in asc. if tx_hash is not provided, it means to retrieve the earlist 20 txs. if provided, then returns 20 txs since this tx_hash.
+The is_mine field in inputs and outputs list should be used to determine whether this input's or output's address belongs to the user.

 Tx Detail
 ---------